 Accelerate Student Achievement Program (ASAP)

-The Accelerate Student Achievement Program (ASAP) celebrates and supports the academic achievement of first-generation and Pell-eligible Arkansan students at the University of Arkansas.
+The Accelerate Student Achievement Program (ASAP) celebrates and supports the academic achievement of first-generation and Pell-eligible Arkansas students at the University of Arkansas.

 ASAP programming includes:

-- An intensive summer bridge program during the August intersession that includes 2 credit hours of university coursework
+- A summer bridge program in early August that includes 2 credit hours of university coursework and community engagement activities

 - Early academic, financial, and career guidance

 - A renewable scholarship of $4,000 per year, for a possible total award of $16,000 over four years.